 Following almost 10 years of civil war and displacement of the population, Syria’s healthcare system has been decimated.
 According to the World Health Organization, only 50% of hospitals across Syria are fully functioning, 25% are partially functioning due to a shortage of staff, equipment, medicines or damage to hospital buildings, while the remaining 25% are not functioning at all.

-COVID-19 has added even more pressure to the healthcare system, affecting the health outcomes of the residents of Syria as well as the remaining healthcare professionals who are treating them.
+Health workers have directly suffered the effects of the war, both personally and professionally, and have often been targets themselves.
+By 2013, 70% of the workforce had left the country COVID-19 has added even more pressure to the healthcare system, affecting the health outcomes of the residents of Syria as well as the remaining healthcare professionals who are treating them.
 Inadequate distribution of personal protective equipment and shortages of supplies has led to high death counts of healthcare workers.

-In northwest Syria where the project is based, UOSSM currently operates 14 Primary Healthcare Centres (PHCs), 7 hospitals, 22 specialized health and mental health centres, 8 mobile clinics, as well as 13 Corona Community Treatment Centres.
+In northwest Syria UOSSM currently operates 14 Primary Healthcare Centres (PHCs), 7 hospitals, 22 specialized health and mental health centres, 8 mobile clinics, as well as 13 Corona Community Treatment Centres.

-Through this project, staff will be provided with supplies such as disposable gowns, aprons and masks, Personal Protective Equipment (Class B) face shields, protective goggles, surgical bonnets, gloves (surgical and examination), shoe covers, and basic items like hand sanitizer and soap.
+T19 Emergency Response Project was designed to protect medical personnel and non-medical staff working in close contact with COVD-19 patients at Corona Treatment-Community Centres (CCTCs) through the provision of vital PPE and hygiene supplies such as disposable gowns, aprons and masks, personal protective equipment (Class B) face shields, protective goggles, surgical bonnets, gloves (surgical and examination), shoe covers, and basic items like hand sanitizer and soap.